 However, the enhancements brought by this one-time funding boost must have ongoing financial support to be sustainable, which they must if we are to achieve our goal to be a Top 50 Public University.

 Peer Benchmarks: Percentage of IT Budget Spent

-|Source: Core Data Survey 2018, Educause|
+|Source: Core Data Survey 2018 and 2020, Educause|